Building an Arduino Water Quality Monitoring Station (SDG 6: Clean Water and Sanitation)

 1. verify that the DS18B20 temperature probe reports stable readings in water

-2. compare pH readings against a reference solution or calibrated meter
+2. compare pH readings against reference buffer solutions or a calibrated pH meter

-3. compare TDS readings against a known solution or reference meter
+3. compare TDS readings against a known standard solution or reference meter

 4. observe how measurements change under different water conditions